DavidRodriguezTorrado/DavidRodriguezTorrado.github.io/_pages/about.md

 Since 2023, I teach **Software Analysis and Design (ADSW)** to second-year students at the **Escuela Técnica Superior de Ingenieros de Telecomunicación**, where I cover topics like software design, concurrent programming, and complexity analysis.

-Between 2021 and 2023, I worked as a Research Assistant at UPM, contributing to the national research project AutoGDPR related to GDPR compliance, privacy policy analysis, and data flow auditing.
+Between 2021 and 2023, I worked as a Research Assistant at UPM, contributing to the nationally funded research project **AutoGDPR**, related to GDPR compliance, privacy policy analysis, and data flow auditing.

 ---